TabibitoQZP/LiteChainRL/README.md

 Initiate sequential interactions by defining your own "Trigger" class as an environment.
 Whenever a specified pattern appears in the model’s output, LiteChainRL pauses generation, invokes the environment logic, and resumes—enabling complex, agent‑style workflows.

-2. **QLoRA Support**
+2. **LoRA/QLoRA Support**

 Leverage low‑rank adapters to fine‑tune large models with a fraction of the memory footprint required for full‑parameter updates.
-While other tools like DeepSpeed can further optimize memory usage, LiteChainRL relies solely on PyTorch to keep installation and configuration straightforward.

 3. **Lightweight Design**